department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/emergency-care-mashup/conversation-guide.md

   - Tell me about what you see in this results list.
   - Does the distinction between this results list, and the previous results list, matter to you?

-Open the 'Service type' menu, and select 'Community emergency care', then click the blue 'Search' button.
+Open the 'Service type' menu, and select 'In-network community emergency care', then click the blue 'Search' button.
   - Tell me about what you see in this results list.
   - Does the distinction between this results list, and the previous results list, matter to you?